Add custom headers and footers with page numbers

 Place the document title or section name in the header of every page for quick identification.

-Include a date in the footer so readers know which version of a document they are viewing.
+Add a fixed reference or version label to the header or footer so readers know which document they are viewing.

 Add required disclaimers or reference numbers to every page of a contract or regulatory filing.